rafat17/Project-COVID19/README.md

 # COVID-19 Statistics Tracker With React

-A single page application that tracks the statistics of Corona Virus WorldWide
+A single page application that tracks the statistics of Corona Virus worldWide